wlswotmd/gef/README.md

 ## Supported mode

-* Normal debugging
+* Normal debugging (start under gdb)
-* Attach to process
+* Attach to the process
-* Attach to process in another pid namespace
+* Attach to the process in another pid namespace
 * Connect to gdbserver
 * Connect to the gdb stub of qemu-system (via localhost:1234)
 * Connect to the gdb stub of qemu-user (via localhost:1234)
-* Connect to the gdb stub of Intel pin (via localhost:1234)
+* Connect to the gdb stub of Intel Pin (via localhost:1234)
 * Connect to the gdb stub of Intel SDE (via localhost:1234)
-* Connect to the gdb stub of KGDB (over serial)
+* Connect to the gdb stub of KGDB (over serial. currently, only gdb 12.x~ is supported)

 ### Qemu-system cooperation
 * It works with any version qemu-system, but qemu-6.x or higher is recommended.